 RITA: What's going to happen to me?
 I don't want to be all alone.
-Every time I see her there wasting away I'm afraid that I will start crying and can't stop.
+I don't know where I can live or how I can survive.

 RICKY: Being scared is natural with all that's going on.